75th Security Forces Squadron Spouse's Day

-HILL AIR FORCE BASE, Utah -- The 75th Security Forces Squadron held a Spouse’s Day for the spouses of its squadron’s Defenders.

-The June 15 event gave spouses a closer look how the squadron operations on a day-to-day basis and aimed further develop a sense of inclusion among the spouses and their families.
+Lt.
+Col. Cameron Maher, 75th Security Forces Squadron commander, welcomes family members of its squadron’s Defenders to 75th SFS Spouses Day June 15, 2023, at Hill Air Force Base, Utah.
+This event was held to give family guests a closer look into how the squadron operates on a day-to-day basis and is aimed at further developing a sense of inclusion among the spouses and their families.
+(U.S. Air Force photo by Todd Cromar)

-The visit included a squadron tour, weapons display and firing, virtual reality experience, and military working dog demonstration.

 |Date Taken: